platformsh/platformsh-docs/src/languages/java/jakarta.md

 ### Elasticsearch

-[Elasticsearch](configuration/services/elasticsearch.md) is a search engine based on the Lucene library.
-It provides a distributed, multitenant-capable full-text search engine with an HTTP web interface and schema-free JSON documents.
-Elasticsearch is developed in Java.
-You can use [Jakarta NoSQL](https://projects.eclipse.org/projects/ee4j.nosql)/[JNoSQL](http://www.jnosql.org/) to do an easy integration to your App.

-With both Java Config Reader and Java dependencies defined, the next step is to determine the RestHighLevelClient programmatically:
+You can use Jakarta NoSQL](https://projects.eclipse.org/projects/ee4j.nosql)/[JNoSQL](http://www.jnosql.org/) to use [Elasticsearch](configuration/services/elasticsearch.md) with your application by first determining the MongoDB client programmatically.

 ```java
 import jakarta.nosql.document.DocumentCollectionManager;